cdl-saarland/AnICA/README.md

     - [ ] CQA?
     - [ ] measurements
   - [X] a fancy witness exploration gui
+  - [X] add a way of restricting the insn schemes provided by iwho.Context
+  - [X] replace the powerset domain for uop combinations with a subset domain of uops
+  - [X] use "type signature" as an insn feature

 ### Meta Features
-  - [X] improve database scheme to make comparing measurements faster
   - [ ] make sampling deterministic (for the same seed)
   - [ ] profile running times of the components and check for bottlenecks
   - [ ] write this README
   - [ ] document everything
+  - [X] improve database scheme to make comparing measurements faster